About

 Brief Bio

-Edgar Award nominee and Wall Street Journal bestselling author Isabella Maldonado wore a gun and badge in real life before turning to crime writing.
+Award-winning international and Wall Street Journal bestselling author Isabella Maldonado wore a gun and badge in real life before turning to crime writing.
 A graduate of the FBI National Academy in Quantico and the first Latina to attain the rank of captain in her police department, she retired as the Commander of Special Investigations and Forensics.
 During more than two decades on the force, her assignments included hostage negotiator, department spokesperson, and precinct commander.
-She uses her law enforcement background to bring a realistic edge to her writing, which includes the Agent Nina Guerrera series, Agent Daniela Vega series, Detective Veranda Cruz series, and Sanchez & Heron series (co-authored with Jeffery Deaver).
-Her books are published in 24 languages and sold in 52 countries.
+She uses her law enforcement background to bring a realistic edge to her writing, which includes the Agent Daniela Vega series (in development by Justin Hartley for ABC Television), the Detective Veranda Cruz series (optioned by Universal for development into a TV series), the Agent Nina Guerrera series, and the Sanchez & Heron series (co-authored with Jeffery Deaver).
+Her books are published in 26 languages and sold in 53 countries.

 Before her foray into the world of crime fiction, Ms. Maldonado wore a gun and badge in real life.
 She retired as a police captain after over two decades in law enforcement and moved to the Phoenix area.
 During her tenure in the department, she was a patrol officer, hostage negotiator, spokesperson, and recruit instructor at the police academy.
 After being promoted, she worked as a patrol sergeant and lieutenant.
 Finally, as a captain, she commanded the Gang Council, Public Information Office, and a police precinct with 150 personnel, including patrol officers, detectives, specialty units, supervisors, and civilians.
 Her final assignment was Commander of the Special Investigations and Forensics Division, which included CSI detectives, fingerprint analysts, video and other surveillance specialists, computer forensics detectives and the crime lab.